PhillipNyarko/Wordle/README.md

   7. Find and open the installed folder

-  9. Click on the Wordle executable
+  9. Find and open the Wordle executable ("worldle.exe")

   11. Play Away!